underscoreio/essential-scala/src/pages/objects/traits.md

  - `perimeter` returns the total length of the sides;
  - `area` returns the area.

 Implement `Shape` with three classes: `Circle`, `Rectangle`, and `Square`.
 In each case provide implementations of each of the three methods.
-Ensure that the main parameters of each shape (e.g. the radius of the circle) are accessible as fields.
+Ensure that the main constructor parameters of each shape (e.g. the radius of the circle) are accessible as fields.

 **Tip:** The value of &pi; is accessible as `math.Pi`.